Sung Joon: Personal life

-Sung Joon maintains close friendships with fellow models-turned-actors Kim Young-kwang, Lee Soo-hyuk, Kim Woo-bin and Hong Jong-hyun – all whom he worked onscreen with in White Christmas.
-They were given the nickname of Model Avengers by their fans.
+Sung Joon maintains close friendships with fellow models-turned-actors Kim Young-kwang, Lee Soo-hyuk, Kim Woo-bin and Hong Jong-hyun – all of whom he worked onscreen with in White Christmas.
+They were given the nickname of "Model Avengers" by their fans.

 Sung Joon quietly enlisted for his mandatory military service on December 18, 2018.
 He completed five weeks of basic training at the Army's 2nd Infantry Division in Gangwon Province.
-Before his enlistment, he was in a relationship with his non-celebrity girlfriend, whom he had a child with together.
+Before his enlistment, he was in a relationship with his non-celebrity girlfriend, with whom he had a child.
 In August 2020, Sung's agency O& Entertainment announced he would hold a private wedding on September 12, 2020.